theharshgupta/urap-scrape/README.md

 # How to Run

+Make sure you have Python 3 set up on your machine [Download Python](https://www.python.org/downloads/)

 ## Downloading the dependencies

 1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?path=76.0.3809.126/)

     1. Unzip this, and make sure to add this to your project directory's root

-2. Install all the project dependencies from `requirements.txt`
+2. Install all the project dependencies from `requirements.txt` using `pip install -r requirements.txt` (make sure when you run this command from your terminal, you are in your project directory)

+    1. If your termninal does not recognize `pip`, try using `pip3` with the same command

 ### New York